circuitsacul/Starboard-0/README.md

 # StarBot
+Note: This bot uses dictionaries as its "database".
+I've recently learned more about SQL, so I decided to rewrite my bot.
+Most likely this bot will no longer be maintained.
+You can find the new bot [here](https://github.com/CircuitSacul/Starboard)

 StarBot is a free, advanced, and highly-customizable starboard bot.
 This documentation gives you a quick start to using the bot, as well as listing all the available commands.
 If you see a problem, please let me know.
 You can use the bots `suggest` command, or you can join the support server.
 My discord username is `@CircuitSacul#5585`.

 [Invite StarBot to your server](https://discord.com/api/oauth2/authorize?client_id=700796664276844612&permissions=117824&scope=bot)